Save articles and pages you’re most interested in. You will find them quickly to read on later.

 However, section 56A(2) allows a court to extend that period to up to 3 years from the date of publication, ‘if satisfied that it was not reasonable in the circumstances for the plaintiff to have commenced an action in relation to the matter complained of within 1 year from the date of the publication’.

-Under section 9 of the Defamation Act, companies with less than 10 employees or which are formed for something other than financial gain cannot sue for defamation.
+Under section 9 of the Defamation Act, companies with 10 employees or more employees or which are formed for something other than financial gain cannot sue for defamation.

 Section 10 precludes anyone from asserting, continuing or enforcing a cause of action for defamation in respect of a deceased person, or from suing the estate of a deceased person.